Rimmuru/RimurusMenu-Docs/index.md

 Request Pickup Event | Get payback on those trying to spawn pickups on you Alter Wanted Level Event | Get payback on those trying to give/remove your wanted level

 ## Miscellaneous

 Name | Description
 ------------- | -------------
-ESP |
-	  - "Names" Allows you to see everyones name across the map
-	  - "Distance" Allows you to see how far everyone is from you
-	  - "Heart" Show your love by adding a heart around everyone
-	  - "Box" Adds a box around all the players
-	  - "All" Activates "Names", "Distance" and "Box" at once Flash Mod | Show just how fast you are with this stream of wind Type As Rockstar | Adds "R*VERIFIED" to your message Send Locked Chat Messages | Adds a lock symbol to your message
+Flash Mod | Show just how fast you are with this stream of wind Type As Rockstar | Adds "R*VERIFIED" to your message Send Locked Chat Messages | Adds a lock symbol to your message